-All USAID employees will be dismissed by September 30 - Reuters
+All USAID staff to be laid off by September 30 - Reuters

 Kyiv • UNN

-All USAID employees will be dismissed by September 30.
+All USAID staff will be laid off by September 30.
 The US State Department will take over USAID programs, but employees will not be automatically transferred.

-The Department of Effective Public Administration announced that all employees of the United States Agency for International Development (USAID) will be dismissed by September 30 - by the end of the fiscal year.
-This is reported by Reuters, writes UNN.
+The Department of Government Efficiency announced that all employees of the United States Agency for International Development (USAID) will be laid off by September 30 – the end of the fiscal year.
+This was reported by Reuters, writes UNN.

 Details

-It is noted that all positions that are not required by law are subject to dismissal.
-In the near future, all USAID staff will receive emails informing them of their dismissal.
-At the same time, employees will be allowed to choose the date of dismissal — July 1 or September 2.
+It is noted that all positions not required by law are subject to dismissal.
+In the near future, all USAID personnel will receive emails notifying them of their dismissal.
+Employees will be allowed to choose their dismissal date – July 1 or September 2.

-The statement also states that over the next three months, the US State Department will take over those USAID programs that are considered "programs of vital and strategic assistance."
-However, employees of the department will not be automatically transferred to work for the State Department — only those employees who pass a "separate and independent hiring process" will be allowed to work on USAID tasks.
+The message also states that over the next three months, the US State Department will take over those USAID programs that are considered "vital and strategic assistance programs."
+However, agency employees will not be automatically transferred to work at the State Department – only those employees who pass a "separate and independent hiring process" will be allowed to work on USAID tasks.

 Addition

-Earlier, Trump called USAID an "incompetent and corrupt" organization and announced a large-scale reduction of 10,000 agency employees and an immediate suspension of almost all of its aid programs.
+Earlier, Trump called USAID an "incompetent and corrupt" organization and announced a massive reduction of 10,000 agency employees and the immediate suspension of almost all of its aid programs.

-The agency spends about $40 billion – about 0.6% of total annual US government spending – on humanitarian aid, much of which goes to health programs.
-The vast majority of USAID's money is spent in Asia, sub-Saharan Africa, and Europe, where it is mostly used for humanitarian efforts in Ukraine, the media notes.
+The agency spends about $40 billion – roughly 0.6% of total annual US government spending – on humanitarian aid, much of which goes to health programs.
+The vast majority of USAID money is spent in Asia, sub-Saharan Africa, and Europe, where it is mostly used for humanitarian efforts in Ukraine, the media notes.